-Voltage Drop, What is it?
 Voltage drop is the difference in voltage potential when measured across a circuit or component creating resistance.

 The resistance decreases the amount of voltage available.
 The bulb will not light or the motor will not turn if the voltage is too low.